U.S. Route 220 in Pennsylvania: Williamsport to South Waverly

 US 220 heads northeast through more rural areas before bypassing Towanda to the west.
 The two-lane undivided bypass has an interchange at Patterson Boulevard that provides access to the borough.
 The route curves west then northwest as it comes to a diamond interchange with US 6.
 Past this, US 220 continues north as a two-lane undivided road through a mix of farmland and woodland along the west bank of the Susquehanna River, passing through Ulster and Milan.
 South of Athens, the route intersects the southern terminus of PA 199 before turning into a four-lane freeway that bypasses the Penn-York Valley boroughs of Athens, Sayre, and South Waverly to the west.
 US 220 crosses the Chemung River and comes to a diamond interchange at West Pine Street that serves Athens.
 The highway continues between the river to the west and developed areas to the east before it reaches an interchange at Mile Lane Road that serves Sayre and South Waverly.
 The route enters South Waverly and comes to its northern terminus at an interchange with I-86/NY 17, which is maintained by the state of New York despite being in Pennsylvania.
-Past the northern terminus, the road crosses the New York border and ends a short distance later at Chemung Street in Waverly.
+Past the northern terminus, the road crosses the New York border, intersects Broad Street, and ends a very short distance later at Chemung Street in Waverly.